Hospital staffer charged with murder 20 years after patient died - NewsBreak

 A medical expert said succinylcholine paralyzes a patient’s muscles, leaving the victim unable to breathe.
 The victim would suffocate while still maintaining full consciousness, according to the probable cause statement.

 The probable cause statement shows Hall was a respiratory therapist at the medical center from December 2001 through May 2002.
-She was placed on administrative leave May 18, 2002, two days after Franco died.Severe hepatitis cases in children discovered in Missouri
+She was placed on administrative leave May 18, 2002, two days after Franco died.Thousands of stolen items recovered from boba shop

 According to the probable cause, hospital employees reported the number of cardiac emergencies among patients receiving care at the medical center had risen to 18 during Hall’s employment.
 Before she was hired, the hospital averaged one incident a year.
 The hospital also reported a drop in the number of cardiac emergencies after Hall was placed on leave.